cscott/TurtleScript/README.rst

 Warnings and Caveats
 --------------------

-This README contains rough release notes for a work-in-progress.
+This README is a description of a work-in-progress.
-It contains a description of where the work stood at a particular point in time, and is likely to get increasingly outdated as the code is hacked on.

-As things approach nice points for showing others the work, we'll overhaul and rewrite the README to describe the new shiny stuff.
+It is likely to get increasingly outdated over time.
+I'll attempt to periodically overhaul it to match reality, but it may always contain historical fragments, false starts, and loose ends.

 Project Goals
 -------------

-TurtleScript is an experiment to provide a simple logo-like programming environment which is based on a "real" programming language.
+The TurtleScript experiment attempts to provide a simple logo-like programming environment which is based on a "real" programming language.
 It draws heavy inspiration from Etoys_, Scratch_, BYOB_, Elements_, TileScript_, `Turtle Art`_, and `Open Blocks`_.
 As a